aplosdev/docs/pages/index.md

 npm install aplos
 ```

-Once you've installed the package, you will need to follow the [Guide](/guide/#package) to set up the theme.
+Once you've installed the package, you will need to follow the [Guide](/guide/#package) to set up the theme. {.local-link}

 ## Credits & Thanks to